Samurai Yujiro, Japan Broadcasting.net peace correspondent

 Americans in the mid south often enjoy the term “Remember Pearl Harbor”.
 But the Japanese attack then targeted military targets, and not civilians.
 Over two thousand U.S servicemen died.
 This is a crucial difference compared to over 300,000 CIVILIAN CASUALTIES in Hiroshima.
 And moreover, when some of my great American friends point out that the Pearl Harbor attack was “sneaky” – a term often used, I cannot help but respond by pointing out the infamous “Battle of Tonking” in Vietnam on August 2, 1964 when the U.S made a sneaky attack on the North Vietnamese by claiming that “they had been attacked by Uncle Ho” – which was later revealed by the New York Times that it was nothing but a hype.
 A cooked up lie.

 And neither do I justify everything Japan did during that war.
+Quite a few military warmongers were nothing but an unthinking bunch of Bellends.

 Inevitably today marks the 73rd year that claimed the lives of thousands in Hiroshima.
 And as a Japanese national, I cannot help but speak out on behalf of the deceased that it is a petty nonsense to take it for granted the unsubstantiated myths – that “A-bomb on Hiroshima and Nagasaki saved 1,000,000 American lives”.
 Truman simply used this narrative to justify his means.
 As Paul Ham has clearly pointed out, the Washington dropped the 2 bombs for the sake of dropping it.